AndresYague/mark-jumps.nvim/README.md

 ## Description

-Small plugin that makes it easy to place and go to marks accross your files.
+Small-sized plugin that makes it easy to place and go to marks accross your files.
+Although it uses vim's global marks (i.e. they work across files), it tries to segregate the marks by project.

 ## Usage